-No. of faculty from the Institution who are Ph.
-D. Guides and students registered under them No. of Ph.D. awarded by faculty from the Institution No. of Research scholars receiving the Fellowships (Newly enrolled + existing ones) 3.19.
-1 No. of faculty from the Institution who are Ph.
-D. Guides and students registered under them No. of Ph.D. awarded by faculty from the Institution No. of Research scholars receiving the Fellowships (Newly enrolled + existing ones) 3.20.
-No. of Ph.D. awarded by faculty from the Institution No. of Research scholars receiving the Fellowships (Newly enrolled + existing ones) NIL NIL NIL JRF SRF Project Fellows Any other 3.21.
-No. of students Participated in NSS events: University level 2 State level NIL National Level International level NIL NIL 3.22.
-No. of students participated in NCC events: NIL University level State level NIL National level International level NIL NIL 3.23.
-No. of Awards won in NSS: University level NIL State level NIL National level International level NIL NIL 3.24.
-No. of Awards won in NCC: NIL University level NIL State level National level International level NIL NIL 3.25.
-No. of Extension activities organized NIL NIL University forum College forum
+3.18.No. of faculty from the Institution who are Ph.
+D. Guides and students registered under then 1 1

+3.19 .No. of Ph.D. awarded by faculty from the Institution $\boxed{0}$

+3.20.No. of Research scholars receiving the Fellowships (Newly enrolled + existing ones)

+JRF 1 SRF NI Project Fellows NIL Any other NIL

+3.21.
+No. of students Participated in NSS events:

+University level 2 State level NIL

+National Level NIL International level NIL

+3.22.
+No. of students participated in NCC events:

+University level NIL State level NIL

+National level NIL International level NIL

+3.23.
+No. of Awards won in NSS:

+University level NIL State level NIL

+National level NIL International level NIL

+3.24.
+No. of Awards won in NCC:

+University level NIL State level NIL

+National level NIL International level NIL

+3.25.
+No. of Extension activities organized

+University forum NIL College forum NIL

+NCC NIL NSS 13 Any other NIL

+3.26.
+Major Activities during the year in the sphere of extension activities and Institutional Social

+Responsibility

-- 3.26.
-Major Activities during the year in the sphere of extension activities and Institutional Social Responsibility - A House A Year programme Constructed a house for a poor family in the adopted village. - A programme on eco-awareness Paristhithikam, Three day awareness programme on natural sustainable life.
+• A House A Year programme - Constructed a house for a poor family in the adopted village.

+A programme on eco-awareness - Paristhithikam, Three-day awareness programme on natural sustainable life.

+• Pain and Palliative care programmes like home care, Palliative day celebrations, fund

+collections for Palliative works.
+Paraplegia awareness programme under the forum Students Initiative in Palliative (SIP) with corporation of palliative care centre, Areekode.